 Is it possible that you can use face oil on oily skin?

-Squeaky-clean cleansers, or a too-strong cocktail of acids, may feel great initially but will strip away your natural oils your skin uses to protect itself, and it won’t thank you for it.
+Squeaky-clean cleansers, or a too-strong cocktail of acids, may feel great initially but will strip away the natural oils your skin uses to protect itself, and it won’t thank you for it.

 Seriously, why does skin have to be so darn complicated?